-They also provide email support, guides and walkthroughs as well as live chat with Zendesk.
+They also provide email support, guides, and walkthroughs as well as live chat with Zendesk.

 As we have stated a few times already StrongVPN is based in the US.
 For those who might use VPN for nefarious or less than legal reasons, we would recommend a VPN provider existing outside of US and EU jurisdiction.
 As though they do not state it, StrongVPN by law will need to keep more of your information and data than other providers or be liable themselves to criminal prosecution or hefty fines.

-StrongVPN has 59,500 VPN Ip’s in 650+ servers, 46 cities and 26 countries.
+StrongVPN has 59,500 VPN Ip’s in 650+ servers, 46 cities, and 26 countries.

 The company does exactly what it says on the tin, and small bonuses like being able to connect up to 12 devices at a time (overkill) are tempting.

 But we have a number of serious misgivings about StrongVPN.
-Being situated in the US, their vague language around zero logs policy, as well as their apparent slightly negative stance towards Tor all point towards a company who has their hands tied.
+Being situated in the US, their vague language around zero logs policy, as well as their apparent slightly negative stance towards Tor all point towards a company that has their hands tied.

 The whole purpose of having a VPN provider is paying for complete online anonymity, and we just get the impression that there are better providers out there who can give you a higher level of confidence.
-That coupled with the lacklustre speed tests means we are less than impressed.
+That coupled with the lackluster speed tests means we are less than impressed.

 A good provider, but there are better and cheaper alternatives available.